 If you don't have the mixer function, use this guide to determine what manual settings to use instead.
 You want the mixture to heat up to 160℉/71℃ for 3 minutes to kill any salmonella that could be present in the eggs.
 OR, you can buy pasteurized eggs from the grocery store and then you don't have to worry about heating it up.

-When the cycle is finished, add in the 2 cups of heavy cream, 1 tsp of vanilla extract, 1 Tablespoon of Vanilla Bean Paste, the 2 Tablespoons of sugar mixed with 1 tsp xanthan gum, and the vodka.
+When the cycle is finished, add in the 2 cups of heavy cream, 1 teaspoon of vanilla extract, 1 Tablespoon of Vanilla Bean Paste, the 2 Tablespoons of sugar mixed with 1 teaspoon xanthan gum, and the vodka.
 Select the ice cream function.

 I recommend pouring the mixture into a large container and chilling for an hour or so.
 This will help the ice cream freeze quicker and the quicker it freezes, the less ice crystals that will form.